 If your baby has one of these conditions, it is very important to start the treatment as soon as possible.

 Ask your baby’s doctor or contact the Maine Newborn Bloodspot Screening Program.
 See our contact information on the back of this brochure.

 Maine State Law - Relating to Newborn Bloodspot Screening

 Preventing Handicapping Conditions; Detection of serious conditions

 This law requires all newborns to be tested for several rare but serious medical conditions.

-Rules and Regulations - Relating to Newborn Bloodspot Screening (Chapter 283).
+Rules and Regulations - Relating to Newborn Bloodspot Screening (Adopted Chapter 283 (PDF)).
 These rules discuss how the Newborn Bloodspot Program is implemented.